benwiggy/GoldenAge/README.md

 LICENCE

-This font is release under the SIL Open Font Licence.
+This font is © Don Rice, and release under the SIL Open Font Licence.
 See the accompanying OFL.txt file.